Skip to Main Content

 Planning the Stay

 Villelaure sits roughly forty-five minutes by car from Aix-en-Provence and about thirty minutes from Pertuis, where rail connections are accessible.
-The property does not publish booking or contact details through a central hospitality platform at the time of writing, so reservations require direct engagement.
 Given the twelve-room capacity and the property's growing recognition following the 2024 Michelin Key, early planning is advisable, particularly for summer months when the Lubéron operates at full tourism pressure.
-The self-catering formats in the studios and houses make this a viable base for week-long stays, and the surrounding villages carry enough dining variety to sustain repeated evenings without repetition.
+The self-catering formats in the studios and houses make this a practical base for week-long stays.
 Guests interested in other highly regarded design-forward addresses across France's regions might also look at Castelbrac in Brittany, Domaine Les Crayères in Reims, or Royal Champagne Hotel & Spa in the Champagne vineyards for comparison on how considered hospitality design translates across France's distinct regional contexts.

 Side-by-Side Snapshot